“Free the heart, and the trapped luscious soul craving to wander, and fly in its majestic manner. Let it explore the wilderness. Love the world”

 “They are still romantic.
 Nah?”

 Oh yes, to the world!
 To its vastness, to the enormous, and the colossal experiences that rejuvenate, thrills, and heals all the past bruises of the heart.

 I, at last, found the key to that magic door.
 The wings never stayed calm since then.
 I travel, I listen to people’s stories, good, bad, ugly, grief-stricken, or whatsoever.
 Feeding my inquisitiveness to explore places made me a storyteller.
 I travel- to seek my existence, to capture stories, to learn, to depress stress, as a weekend escapade, and to breath happiness.

 I travel for me.

 The world loves stories.
-Thus Lufthansa, in an attempt to discover more, gives another chance to love the world.
+Thus Lufthansa, in an attempt to fulfill every travel enthusiast’s dream, gives a reason to love the world.